 The theme of the yearly Van Hasselt Lecture is related to Ethics, Technology, Peace or Justice.
 This year the Van Hasselt Lecture was held on Thursday the 21st of November at 8.30 pm in the Old Church of Delft.
 The keynote speaker was prof.dr.
 Ingrid Robeyns (Utrecht University).
 She talked about “The Purpose of the University in Democratic Societies”.

 In the contemporary world, universities are often seen as sites of innovation, problem solving, and human capital formation by educating students.
 Yet throughout history, many philosophers have argued that the first and most important purpose of the university is a different one – a purpose that is related to its important epistemic role in democracies.
 Do these historic arguments still apply to universities in the contemporary world?
 In this lecture, Ingrid Robeyns will argue that these arguments haven’t lost their importance.
 Moreover, given technological developments and other factors shaping democratic processes, the democratic purpose of universities may well have become even more important than over the last decades.
 Against this background, what should we think of politicians worldwide who are attacking the universities as epistemic sites?
-And if we want to protect and foster the democratic purpose of the university, what does this require from the government, businesses and organizations, the university leadership, scholars and scientists, and from its students?
+And if we want to protect and foster the democratic purpose of the university, what does this require from the government, businesses and organisations, the university leadership, scholars and scientists, and from its students?